Revaldoilham/Revaldoilham/Readme.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_1.png)

 <p align="center">Hi, I'm Revaldo Ilham Maulana, I'm a programmer from Jepara, Central Java.
-I'm currently studying for a bachelor's degree in informatics at a university in Yogyakarta (Yogyakarta Technology University).
+I'm currently studying for a bachelor's degree in informatics at a university in Yogyakarta (University Technology of Yogyakarta).
 </p>

 * 🧐   ( Proses ).